 I frequently receive e-mails from developers who are new to Umbraco asking for advice on how to get started with Umbraco development.
-Today's post will attempt to answer that question for anyone new to Umbraco and wants to learn how to become a Umbraco ninja in no time.
+If you find yourself in the same boat, this post has been written for you 🤟 Read this post and learn how to become a Umbraco ninja in no time 🐱👤🐱👤.

 Familiarize Yourself With Umbraco CMS

 The first step in mastering any CMS system is to download Umbraco and get to know the product, what features it provides out the box, what features you will need to implement yourself and how the back-end is organized.
+Installing Umbraco CMS is now done via Nuget which makes upgrading the CMS a lot simpler.
 If you are completely clueless about installing Umbraco, then I would suggest reading one or more of these articles:

-When you install Umbraco, you will have the option to install a theme.
-For first time users, I would recommend following this approach.
+When you install Umbraco, you will have the option to install a theme or a blank site.
+For first time users, I recommend using a theme.
 It's much easier to get to grips with a CMS when you have something to start from.

 Become A Content Editor For A Day